 For the full year 2018, most of the market dynamics mentioned above are expected to remain.
 Both in Austria and in the CEE markets, the competitive environment in mobile markets is anticipated to continue, while demand for fixed-line services is expected to remain a positive driver across most markets.
 In the CEE segments, operational results are expected to benefit increasingly from measures taken in the past as well as from the macroeconomic improvements, with GDP growth forecasted in all markets.

 The negative roaming impact came in at the bottom end of the anticipated 1.0% to 1.5% of Group EBITDA for the full year 2018.
 Contrary to the supportive FX development in 2017, the operational performance in Belarus is expected to be negatively affected by a devaluation of the Belarusian Rouble.

 In this business environment, the Management of A1 Telekom Austria Group remains committed to its growth strategy and is concentrating on the following focus areas: exceling in the core business, the expansion of products and services as well as value-accretive mergers and acquisitions.
 As in the previous year, results should gain support from ongoing efforts to continuously increase operating efficiency.
 For the year 2018, the Management of A1 Telekom Austria Group expects to achieve modest growth in total revenues on a reported basis.

 A1 Telekom Austria Group remains committed to the LTE rollout across its markets as well as the accelerated fibre deployment in Austria.
-Capital expenditures before spectrum investments and acquisitions are expected to remain almost stable in 2018 (EUR 750 mn).
+Capital expenditures before spectrum investments and acquisitions are expected to remain almost table in 2018 (EUR 750 mn).